 Microchipping your pet is an easy and inexpensive way to help ensure that your pets find their way home to you should they ever become lost.
 The computer memory in the microchip contains a unique international microchip number – no two animals will ever have the same number.
 A handheld scanner is used to read this number through the skin of your pet.
 In addition to the number, the microchip generates a reliability check to guarantee that your pet’s identifying number is read accurately.
 This all takes place in less than 40 milliseconds.

-We provide you with reminders when your pet’s routine exams, vaccinations, heartworm tests and other regular diagnostic tests are due.
-We offer the option of either postcard or e-mail reminders.
+We provide you with reminders when your pet’s routine exams, vaccinations, heartworm tests and other regular diagnostic tests are due via automated email, text, voice calls or post cards.
+We can also confirm appointments with automated email, text, or phone calls.
 Clinic updates and educational links are also provided on our Facebook page.